requestum-team/requestum-code-recipes-ios/CD/CD_iOS.md

     }
 ```

+9. Set `Product Name` in Build Settings to `$(TARGET_NAME)` as it was by default (after above actions it could be set to empty and app will fail to build).
+Also it can be changed to env specific app name

 9. Run each scheme (which means each configuration) on the simulator (or device) to make sure they work and in case of different bundle ids - different applications.

 ##Fastlane